TheRacetrack/racetrack/docs/deployment/racetrack-behind-https.md

 This guide will walk you through how to serve Racetrack behind a secure HTTPS protocol.

 ## TLS/SSL Certificate
 To start, you'll need a valid TLS certificate.
-Here are some options for obtaining one:

--   **Self-Signed Certificate** -
-    You can create a self-signed certificate, but it's not recommended for production as it's insecure and vulnerable to man-in-the-middle attacks.
+While this guide will show you how to create a self-signed certificate, keep in mind that it's not suitable for production environments due to security risks, such as being prone to man-in-the-middle attacks.
--   **Certificate Authority** -
-    You can create your own CA certificate and install it on all your devices.
--   **Let's Encrypt** -
-    Use Let's Encrypt to get a free certificate, typically valid for 90 days.
-You'll need to set up Certbot to renew the certificate automatically.
--   **Third-Party Services** - Acquire a certificate from other trusted third-party provider

-Keep in mind that a properly signed certificate is usually issued for a registered DNS domain name, not an IP address.
-Working with certificates also entails setting up a correct renewal process to update them before they expire.
+For better security, consider obtaining a certificate from a trusted source, such as Let's Encrypt.

 ## TLS Termination
 It's a common practice to split responsibilities into two separate tasks that can be handled by different teams:
 - Core Application Setup (using HTTP) - not accessible externally, developers don't need to worry about implementing TLS properly
 - TLS Termination at the Edge - a secure HTTPS gateway at the system's first public entry point.

-## Using a Self-Signed Certificate in Local Kubernetes
+## Example of using a self-signed certificate in local Kubernetes

+### Prerequisites

+- Local Kubernetes running in [Kind](https://kind.sigs.k8s.io/).
+- Racetrack deployed in the `racetrack` namespace.

+### Setup
 To create a custom self-signed TLS certificate for use on an HTTPS server, follow these steps:

 1. Generate a private key and certificate: